top of page

 Gross Potential Rent (GPR) is the maximum amount of money a property could make from rent if it were fully occupied and all tenants paid the full market rent.
 This figure is a best-case scenario and doesn't take into account vacancies, rent discounts, or other factors that might reduce actual income.

-For example, imagine you own an apartment building with 10 units.
+Imagine you own an apartment building with 10 units.
 If the market rent for each unit is $1,000 per month, your GPR would be $10,000 per month ($1,000 x 10 units).
 This means that if all units are rented out at the full $1,000 per month, your property could bring in $10,000 every month.

 How is GPR Calculated?